I Still Believe in You (Cliff Richard song)

 "I Still Believe in You" is a song recorded by British singer Cliff Richard.
-It was released as a single in November 1992 and peaked at number 7 in the UK Singles Chart.
-It was the first single to be released off his 1993 album The Album.
+It was released in November 1992 by EMI Records as the first single from his 31st album, The Album (1993).
+It is written by David Pomeranz and Dean Pitchford, and produced by Paul Moessl.
+The song peaked at number seven on the UK Singles Chart.

 Music video

 Richard performs the song against a backdrop of gauzes and screens with images overlays of a woman and young girl as the subject of the song.
 The video was recorded on 3 November 1992, produced by Jayne Griffiths and directed by Paul Cox.

 2014 support campaign

 Richard's fans mounted a social media support campaign for him in 2014 after allegations that fans fervently believed were false were made against him.
 The support campaign encouraged his fans to download the track to get it into the UK Singles chart.
 The campaign was successful in getting the song to number 57 in the weekly singles chart.